 REHABILITATION Because of the long history of cultivation and other associated farming practices on the property (and its immediate surroundings) it is considered highly unlikely that natural veld would ever be able to re-establish itself in this area without human intervention.
 It is well known that renosterveld is unlikely to restore itself, once cultivated.
-Rehabilitation would only be possible if the study area is actively replanted and re-seeded with indigenous vegetation from surrounding intact veld and then managed as a conservation area.
-In this case, rehabilitation and conservation of the site is not considered a viable option as there would be many other areas in better condition more worthy of conservation efforts.

-TERRESTRIAL BIODIVERSITY According to the NEMA EIA Sensitivity scan for the site (Appendix 1) the Terrestrial Biodiversity Theme Sensitivity is VERY HIGH SENSITIVE because of the potential impact on ecological support areas (ESA's), critical biodiversity areas (CBA's), endangered Swartland Granite Renosterveld vegetation type and sensitive fauna & flora species.
+TERRESTRIAL BIODIVERSITYAccording to the NEMA EIA Sensitivity scan for the site (Appendix 1) the Terrestrial Biodiversity Theme Sensitivity is considered VERY HIGH SENSITIVE because of the potential impact on ecological support areas (ESA's), critical biodiversity areas (CBA's), endangered Swartland Granite Renosterveld vegetation type and sensitive fauna & flora species.